High school football: Central shuts out Oregon, improves to 2-0

 Franz said they had very few negative plays.

+Enright added a 4-yard touchdown run to make it 19-0 late in the third quarter.

-Up 20-0 late in the game, the Falcons were able to slow things down, work the clock and finish the game with a back-breaking score to finish at 27-0.
+Up 20-0 late in the game, the Falcons were able to slow things down, work the clock and finish the game with a back-breaking score, a 3-yard run by Brock Koeppel, to finish at 27-0.

 Franz also credited his tight ends in the total team effort.